G Suite is now Google Workspace because ‘work is no longer a physical place’

 - Business Starter ($6/user) for small businesses that need custom email for their domain.

-- Business Standard ($12/user) for companies that need more advanced productivity features such as larger meetings and more storage.
+- Business Standard ($12/user) for companies that need more advanced productivity features, such as larger meetings and more storage.

 - Business Plus ($18/user) for organizations that need additional security and compliance capabilities like Vault and advanced mobile device management (MDM).

 Not much is changing at the first two levels.
-The previous Basic and Business plans had shorter tier names, but the same prices of $6/user and $12/user.
+The previous Basic and Business plans had shorter tier names but the same prices of $6/user and $12/user.
 The Business Plus edition is “a new price point to provide more advanced capabilities to SMBs who do not need the entire enterprise-level offerings,” Google says.

 There’s also Essentials ($8/active user), which lets you get started with video conferencing and collaboration tools without having to replace your current email or calendar systems.
 The more expensive Enterprise editions (additional productivity features, enterprise-grade administrative controls, and advanced security and compliance capabilities) still require going through Google’s sales team or its partner network.